 Testing Recurring Donations

 If you want to test Recurring Donations, make sure that you’ve also put your Stripe Webhook into Test mode.
-See our Stripe Recurring Donations documentation article on that here.
+See the Stripe Recurring Donations documentation article on that here.

 API-key based Stripe Integration